URMC scientists develop new way to study leukemia

 Sharipol says they’re able to show how the cells act in a way that closely mirrors how they would in the real body; something other models don’t allow.

-The lab is getting national recognition for their research, and Sharipol says it reminds him of why he wanted to study medicine and disease.
+The lab is getting national recognition for its research, and Sharipol says it reminds him of why he wanted to study medicine and disease.

 Sharipol says working with Frisch in his lab has been the perfect space to learn and be accepted.